 Each new student is assigned an academic adviser who will work with them during their four years at Vanderbilt.
 Their studio adviser (applied teacher) will also assist with advising.
 Students must communicate with their academic advisers prior to registration each semester and at mid-semester if deficiency notices are received in any course.
-Advice can also be obtained from Head of Advising and Associate Dean.
+Advice can also be obtained from Head of Advising and the Associate Dean.
 Advisers assist with curriculum planning, but students are responsible for knowing and completing all requirements.
 Students are asked for input regarding the Blair advising system each spring semester.
 Advising problems should be discussed with Assoc.
 Dean Rose; changes can be made if needed.
-Students taking a minor or second major must request a second adviser from that area at the time that the second major or minor is declared.
+Students taking a minor or 2nd major must request an adviser from that area when the 2nd major/minor is declared.